Fintech

 Three reasons frontier models do not fit.

-- Regulatory data sovereignty prohibits API egress
+- Regulated data boundaries make API egress difficult

 - Frontier cost per transaction is unviable at volume